tragram/domcikuv-zpevnik-v2/README.md

 {tempo: 110}
 ```
 **Note that the chords need to use the Czech/German note names (H:=B, B:=Bb).**

-To exclude a file from the database, simply insert `{disabled: true}` in the preamble.

-#### Songbooks
-Users can filter by songbook.
-Each song has a list of songbooks in which it is included.
-Care must be taken to type the name properly, there's no autocorrect. ;-) Also, make sure to use double quotes.

-All songbook names will be collected and used for filters.
-To define an avatar of the songbook (that will be shown in the filter and in the list on wide screens), define the URL in `src\components\songbookAvatars.tsx`.
-I know, not a very elegant solution, but it works for now since probably not that many people will be adding songs.
-Alternatively, the system will try to locate the file `/public/avatars/[songbook].png`.
-The fallback will be the first letter of the songbook, so not all is lost if you don't have your avatar.

 #### Song range
 The behavior of the range parameter can feel a bit strange.
 The numbers don't mean the traditional octaves as you might expect but are rather relative to the lower note (which is typically a '1').
 For example, transposing "c1-d2" (14 semitones) down by one semitone yields "h1-c#2".
 I know this is confusing but it's been like this in my songbook for many years and did not feel like changing this part too.
 Maybe in the future. :-)